State University of New York at Oswego

 - Be self-directed and results oriented

-- Have knowledge of SUNY Oswego
+- Knowledge of SUNY Oswego

-- Experience working and serving diverse populations.
+- Experience working and serving diverse population

 If you have any questions about the position, please call or e-mail:

 Lizette Alvarado, Associate Director for Education Abroad